 - Numbness to pain or temperature

 - Extreme sensitivity to touch Loss of balance/coordination

 - Loss of reflexes (your doctor can check these)

 - Muscle weakness

-- Noticeable changes in the way you walk
+- Noticeable changes in the way you walk or move

 - Difficulty walking up and down stairs